Compare electricity prices

 What is the electricity price cap?

-The electricity price cap limits the unit rate and standing charge that suppliers can charge for electricity for a typical usage household on a standard tariff.
+The electricity price cap limits the unit rate and standing charge that suppliers can charge for electricity if you’re on a standard variable tariff.
+It’s based on the electricity usage of a typical household.

-The table below shows a breakdown of electricity price cap rates specifically:
+The table below shows a breakdown of electricity price cap rates:

 Payment type | Unit rate (per kWh) | Standing charge (per day) |